numbnet/icesoft/projects/icefaces-seam-booking/trunk/icefaces-seam-booking/readme.txt

 Seam Booking Example
 ====================
-This example demonstrates the use of Seam in a Java EE 5 environment.
+This example demonstrates the use of Icefaces with Seam in a Java EE 5 environment.
 Transaction and persistence context management is handled by the EJB container.

+TODO:--
+1. redo web pages containing explanations when code is different eg: hotel search action is done differently with icefaces
+2. get this running in Tomcat
 This example can also run in Tomcat with the JBoss Embeddable EJB3 container.